zouppa/qpi/README.md

-This tutorial have been created and tested on the following versions:
+This tutorial has been created and tested on the following versions:

 - Operating System : Raspbian GNU/Linux 10 (buster)
 - Python 3.7.3